prgcont/workshop-k8s/lesson-3/README.md

 ## Deploy etcd cluster

 We will now try to deploy etcd cluster into our Kubernetes.
 We will use etcd operator for it.
-As we want to do it properly we want our operator to by managed by a Lifecycle Operator.
-Lifecycle Operator enables you to manage your Operators inside Kuberentes clusters.
+As we want to do it properly we want our operator to be managed by a Lifecycle Operator.
+Lifecycle Operator enables management of operators inside Kuberentes clusters.
 It's mostly responsible for:

 * Deploying Operators into namespaces
 * Updating Operators